Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Problems in Raising Black Cochin Chicken

-Frizzled birds can tolerate cold weather because their curled feathers are very poor insulators.
+Frizzled birds can tolerate cold weather because their curled feathers are poor insulators.
 The feathers don’t protect the hen from rain or snow.

 Care Guide for Cochin Chicken